Privacy guard for porn: how to surf in safety.

 Disabling Visited URL: usually when you visit a link, it turns a different color so you can see that you’ve already been there — this is a function of your browser.
 When it is disabled by a site you can’t tell you’ve already visited the URL and may be on a page with seemingly different site links that all lead back to the same website.
 Pathetic!

-Gallery Spyware or Virus Intalls: True evil — sites or downloads that install viruses or software that infect your computer, and/or track you and report your information to others.
+Gallery Spyware or Malware/Virus Intalls: True evil — sites or downloads that install viruses or software that infect your computer, and/or track you and report your information to others.
 A virus is a rogue computer program, typically a short program designed to disperse copies of itself to other computers and disrupt those computers’ normal operations.
 It must be cleaned up with an antivirus program.
 Spyware is sends information about your surfing habits to its website.
 Often quickly installed in your computer in combination with a free download, spyware transmits information in the background as you surf: Also known as “parasite software,” “scumware,” “junkware” and “thiefware,” spyware is occasionally installed just by visiting a site (called a “drive-by download”).
 Internet Explorer and Windows are the primary targets of these evils.

 On-Exit Refresh: when you try to leave their site, they force you to visit their site again, or take you to one of their advertisers or affiliates.